 What are the smoking laws I must abide by?

-If you want to run a successful bar, you must create the right menu to complement the beverages.
-Even if you already have your menu planned, consider the food categories in the following list.
-After your bar opens, you can keep an eye on what your patrons expect and think about adding items that may benefit your business:
+Even if you already have your menu planned, take all the following categories into consideration after your bar opens and you have a chance to observe what your patrons expect and which items that may benefit your business: